sanjay1983/sports/README.md

 ## Discussions and thought process

 1. A list of 8 URL's have been defined in a list in the main() function.
-The queue size has been set at 3.
+The maximum queue size has been set at 3.
+These are customizable.
 2. The URLs are received by the producer function, which then extracts the respective HTML configurations for each URL and adds these to a queue.
 Simultaneously, the consumer function consumes these queue values and extracts the hyperlinks present in each URL's HTML representation.
 It prints 5 hyperlinks for each URL on the command line for readability purposes, and outputs all the hyperlinks to individual text files which are